 There are several pieces of information you should be aware of before you download a game.

 The answer to this one is slightly longer.
 We try to host as many versions of games as we can, within reason.
 If a game is small (in storage, not necessarily in playable content), we may just include as many versions as possible.
 For larger games, we only host those that have a noticeable gameplay difference from other versions.
 Examples of this include a rework of sounds, game layout, or strategies.
-Note that if we have multiple versions of a game available for download, they will be listed in ascending order, that is oldest to newest, on the game's info page, or in the case of only one or two extra versions, as subsections of the main game's info..
+If we have multiple versions of a game available for download, they will be listed as subsections under the primary listing for that game.

 We don't particularly care if a game has bugs.
 We don't even care if its more likely to crash than let you finish the first level.
 Its a game, and it deserves to be hosted.
 That said, we make no guarantees that any of the games in the archive will work as described, that you will be able to play them, or that they won't cause your computer to do strange and/or unexpected things.